ismet55555/CompTIA_Linux_Plus_Notes/README.md

   - Only root has access to this

 - `chage`
+  - Change user account and password expiry information
+  - Change expiration of password
+    - `sudo chage -E 2026/12/31` (<YEAR>/<MONTH>/<DAY>)
   - Information about user password (ie. exprirations)
     - `sudo chage -l <USERNAME>`
-  - Change expiration of password
-    - `sudo chage -E 2026/12/31` (<YEAR>/<MONTH>/<DAY>)

-- Configured according to options set in the `/etc/login.defs` file
+- `/etc/login.defs` file
-- The user's home directory is in `/home/<ACCOUNT NAME>` is populated using files from the `/etc/skel` directory by default
+  - Required file that defines the site-specific configuration for the shadow password suite.
+  - Stores configurations for users accounts and groups
+  - Configurations include:
+    - Password aging controls
+    - Min and max value for UID selection
+    - Default umask
+    - Encryption method used to encrypt passwords

 ## Groups: Create, Modify, and Delete